rajnigupta76/r1-connect-demo-iOS/README.md

 <img src="https://raw.github.com/radiumone/r1-connect-demo-iOS/readme_images/ReadmeImages/library_files.png"  width="440" />

 ## b.
 Link the Static Library
 Go to "Build Phases" and make sure LibR1Connect.a file is set in the “Link Binary With Libraries” section.
-If it’s absent, please add it.
+If absent, please add it.

-Make sure you also add:
+Make sure you add:

-+	AdSupport.framework
+- AdSupport.framework
-+	CoreTelephony.framework
+- CoreTelephony.framework
-+	SystemConfiguration.framework
+- SystemConfiguration.framework
-+	libsqlite3.dylib
+- libsqlite3.dylib
-+	CoreLocation.framework
+- CoreLocation.framework

  <img src="https://raw.github.com/radiumone/r1-connect-demo-iOS/readme_images/ReadmeImages/link_with_binary.png"  width="440" />

-Check Background modes switch is turned on in Capabilities tab for your target.
-If it’s turned off, please turn on.
+Verify that the Background Modes switch is turned on in the Capabilities tab for your target.

 ## c.
 Initialize the SDK
 You will need to initialize the R1 Connect Library in your App Delegate.
 ####Import the required header files
 At the top of your application delegate include any required headers:

 ```objc
 #import "R1SDK.h"
 #import "R1Emitter.h"
 ```

-####Initialize R1Connect Instance
+####Initialize the R1Connect Instance

 ```objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions: